39 French Cultural Facts with Language Tips for Learners and Travelers

 For years, France’s education system was regarded as the third- or fourth-best in the world.
 Now, its reputation is slowly diminishing.

-France is also facing backlash for failing to meet needs of a variety of learners, particularly special needs students.
+France is also facing backlash for failing to meet the needs of a variety of learners, particularly special needs students.

-9. School Isn’t Creative
+9. School isn’t creative

 French classrooms focus heavily on memorizing facts, completing worksheets and reading books aloud as a class.